weewx/weewx/docs_src/devnotes.md

 ```

 It will not only make sure the limits of the query are correct, but will
-also decide whether or not the daily summary optimization can be used
+also decide whether the daily summary optimization can be used
 ([details below](#daily-summaries)).
 If not, it will use the regular
 archive table.